Why It's Essential To Push Your Comfort Zone And Face Your Social Fears

 There are two preplanned ways to expose yourself to your fears.
 Flooding is when you face them at full force, all at once.
 An example would be to take someone who's afraid of elevators and have them ride in one in a skyscraper until they begin to relax, and then repeat the process as often as necessary.
-Technically this approach is effective, but it's also very nerve-racking and most people aren't willing to sign up for it.
+Technically this approach is effective, but it's also very nerve racking and most people aren't willing to sign up for it.
 It's also hard to do on your own.
 It's too tempting to bail out when your anxiety gets intense.

 Progressive desensitization is when you face your fear in a controlled, manageable way.
 You start with what you can handle, get used to that, and then slowly work your way up to the aspects of your fear that truly scare you.
 Everything is structured to gradually and safely take you to your goal.
-This approach takes the limited resource of raw willpower out of the equation.
-If you start by facing more than you can handle you may be able to gut it out for a short period of time, but that angle of attack probably won't be sustainable.
+This approach requires less raw willpower, which is a limited resource.
+If you start by facing more than you can handle you may be able to gut it out for a short period, but that angle of attack probably won't be sustainable.

 As an example, someone may start by just standing around elevator doors, until it's much less anxiety provoking for them.
 Then they'd try getting on one, but exiting before it moves.
 After that they would try going up and down two floors in a three-story building.
 They may work up to taking a high speed elevator to the top of a skyscraper.
 The companion article I mentioned earlier covers this approach.

 If a fear is maintained by unprocessed memories of upsetting events, even if you clear up that old baggage you may still need to do some exposure